City to launch vaccination program for educators

 “When implemented with other mitigation metrics, it will go a very long way in slowing community spread.
 As we continue to navigate a path to safe reopening of school buildings, this is an encouraging step.”

-The city will be working with early child care providers, including pre-K providers, to sign up for vaccinations.
+The city will work with early child care providers, including pre-K providers, to sign up for vaccinations.

-“The implementation of a vaccination program for our staff is welcome news to complement the many layers of safety we've already put in place in our school buildings,” said School District of Philadelphia Superintendent William R. Hite Jr.
+“The implementation of a vaccination program for our staff is welcome news to complement the many layers of safety we’ve already put in place in our school buildings,” said Philadelphia School Superintendent William R. Hite Jr.

 “We are thankful for this initiative that prioritizes our employees, and look forward to supporting the implementation of this plan as we continue with our plan to return our staff and students back to school.”